timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 </div>
 </div>

-Also overwrite the contents of `rest-app/src/main/resources/OSGI-INF/configurator/configuration.json` with the following:
+All that is required is to pass in the appropriate configuration by overwrite the contents of `rest-app/src/main/resources/OSGI-INF/configurator/configuration.json` with the following:

  <p>
   <a class="btn btn-primary" data-toggle="collapse" href="#configuration" aria-expanded="false" aria-controls="configuration">